AndersonNascimentoDosSantos/acai/README.md

 # acai
-This repository is from an activity of the web Programming II subject of the technical course in informatics at the IFBA.
+This repository is from the activity of the web Programming II subject of the technical course in informatics at the IFBA.

-At this moment we're using the Visual Studio 2015 to do this application.
+At this moment we're using Visual Studio 2015 to do this application.

 And we barely know what is .net.

-In anyway we used bootstrap 4.0 SQL-SERVER to persist the data and this is the result.
+In any way, we used bootstrap 4.0, SQL-SERVER to persist the data and this is the result.

 Not completed and barely work.